 The Township of Severn sits at the heart of Ontario cottage country, wrapped around the Trent-Severn Waterway, the Big Chute Marine Railway, Sparrow Lake, and the Severn River.
 It includes the communities of Coldwater, Washago, Port Severn, Cumberland Beach, Marchmont, Fesserton, and Severn Bridge.
-As of May 2026, Severn does not license short-term rentals, has no MAT, no principal residence rule, and no night cap.
+On June 24, 2026, after years of debate and a May 20 framework vote, Council passed its short-term rental licensing bylaw.

 Quick Summary: Severn STR Rules